-The variable insurance amount is based upon the investment results of the Subaccounts that You have selected.

-We set the variable insurance amount on each Policy anniversary and do not change it until the next Policy anniversary.
+The Variable Insurance Amount is based upon the investment results of the Subaccounts that You have selected and the interest credited to the Fixed and Loan Accounts, if selected or applicable.
+We set the Variable Insurance Amount on each Policy anniversary and do not change it until the next Policy anniversary.

-During the first Policy year, the variable insurance amount is zero.
-On the first Policy anniversary, and on each anniversary thereafter, We determine the change in Your variable insurance amount by comparing the "actual net investment return rate" of Your Subaccounts (as defined below) with an assumed investment return of 4%, which We call the "assumed interest rate."
-The actual net investment return rate reflects the gross return on the underlying investments of Your Subaccounts less Fund expenses and mortality and expense risk charges.
+During the first Policy Year, the Variable Insurance Amount is zero.
+On the first Policy anniversary, and on each anniversary thereafter, We determine Your Variable Insurance Amount by comparing the "actual net investment return rate" of Your Subaccounts (as defined below) with an assumed investment return of 4%, which We call "the Assumed Interest Rate."
+The "actual net investment return rate" reflects the gross return on the underlying investments of Your Subaccounts plus the interest credited to the Fixed and Loan Accounts, less Fund expenses and mortality and expense risk charges.

-Your variable insurance amount does not change if the actual investment return rate is exactly equal to the assumed interest rate.
-Your variable insurance amount increases if the actual net investment return rate is greater than the assumed interest rate and decreases if the actual net investment return rate is less than the assumed interest rate.
-We set the variable insurance amount on each Policy anniversary and do not change it until the next Policy anniversary.
+Your Variable Insurance Amount does not change if the actual net investment return rate is exactly equal to the Assumed Interest Rate.
+Your Variable Insurance Amount increases if the actual net investment return rate is greater than the Assumed Interest Rate and decreases if the actual net investment return rate is less than the Assumed Interest Rate.

-The amount by which Your variable insurance amount will increase or decrease during any Policy Year is determined by dividing the Excess Investment Return for a Policy year by the applicable net single premium rate that is specified in Your Policy.
+The amount by which Your Variable Insurance Amount will increase or decrease during any Policy Year is determined by dividing the Excess Investment Return for a Policy Year by the applicable net single premium rate that is specified in Your Policy.

-The Excess Investment Return for a Policy Year is equal to the Total Benefit Base on the anniversary (the sum of all values in Your subaccounts and Your outstanding loan balance) less the assumed benefit base on the anniversary (the Total Benefit Base at the beginning of the Policy Year increased by any net premiums received and increased by the 4% Assumed Interest Rate to the end of the Policy Year).
+The Excess Investment Return for a Policy Year is equal to the Total Benefit Base at the end of the Policy Year (the sum of all values in Your Subaccounts, Fixed Account and Loan Account), less the Assumed Benefit Base on the anniversary (the Total Benefit Base at the beginning of the Policy Year increased by any credited net premiums and increased by the 4% Assumed Interest Rate to the end of the Policy Year).
+The Excess Investment Return may be positive, zero, or negative.

-Your Policy includes a table of the applicable net single premium rates per \$1.00 from ages 0 to 99.
-The net single premium increases as the Insured grows older, meaning that the Insured will receive less variable insurance per dollar of differential investment return as the Insured grows older.
-The net single premium will be lower for a Policy that We issue to a female than for a Policy that We issue to a male of the same age.
+Your Policy includes a table of the applicable net single premium rates per \$1.00 from ages 0 through 120.
+The net single premium increases as the Insured grows older.
+As a result, a dollar of Excess Investment Return would purchase less additional variable insurance each subsequent Policy Year.
+Net single premiums also vary by the sex and underwriting classification (tobacco or nontobacco) of the Insured.

-The variable insurance amount is calculated on a cumulative basis.
-This means that the amount reflects the accumulation of increases and decreases from past Policy years.
-The cumulative amount may be positive or negative, depending on the investment performance of the Subaccounts that You have selected.
-If the variable insurance amount is negative, the death benefit is the guaranteed minimum death benefit.
+The Variable Insurance Amount is calculated on a cumulative basis.
+This means that the amount reflects the accumulation of increases and decreases from past Policy Years.
+The cumulative amount may be positive or negative, depending on the investment performance of the Subaccounts selected.
+If the Variable Insurance Amount is negative, the death benefit is the guaranteed minimum death benefit.
 In other words, the death benefit is never less than the guaranteed minimum death benefit.